tfaehse/DashcamCleaner/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

+* YOLOv5 was chosen for its combination of performance, speed and ease of use
-* As this project is essentially a wrapper for Anonymizer, none of this would be possible without it
+* The original prototype was essentially a wrapper for Anonymizer, and the current implementation wouldn't have been possible without its high quality labels.